bastiendavid/speedrun-kata/README.md

 - Discuss on what could be improved.
 - git reset --hard
 - Repeat.
-- The stage is over when you have improved your initial run time 3 times.
+- The stage is over when you have improved your initial run time twice.

 As a driver:
 - Focus on typing.